 A flagstone path led to the building entrance.
 Her ankle throbbed from the unfamiliar exertion of walking.
 When she pushed the heavy wooden door, it swung open with a creak.

 A furtive movement in the shadows at the back of the room made her blink, then, another chink sounded.
 She gasped.

-The light from the slit of a window at the back fell upon blond hair.
+The light from the slit of a window behind lit upon blond hair.
 His face furrowed as he turned towards her.
-The bag he held clanked to the floor, then, his hands curled into fists.
+The bag he held clanked to the floor, then his hands curled into fists.

 Aioffe’s mouth dried as she stared at the human through the drifting dust.
 He was trapped, like her, in the last beams of sunlight.

 Dropping the bag with the silverware inside had only served to announce Tarl’s deceit.
 He might as well have put his hands up and surrendered.
-He blinked and cleared his throat, hoping to shift the girl’s azure focus from his flushed face, but her stare didn't waver.
+He blinked and cleared his throat, hoping to shift the girl’s azure focus from his flushed face, but her stare was unwavering.

 “I’m sorry to interrupt.”
 Her soft voice had a peculiar lilt, as if she were from far away shores.
 Indeed, with her white blonde hair wild about her pale, heart-shaped face, not to mention those peculiar wide eyes, she certainly looked foreign.
 Her skirt and cape were in tatters and, although muddied, their fine fabric suggested wealth and position.
 Her skin bore no lines.
 The lack of cap and wildness of her hair was child-like, even though she had physically developed feminine curves.
 She seemed barely a woman, more of a girl and probably not much younger than himself.
 As such, no threat to a man.